Eastern Collegiate Football Conference: Later developments

 The ECFC would later see two schools announce their departure from the conference, placing its automatic bid to the Division III playoffs in doubt once again.
 First, Husson announced in June 2017 that it would join Commonwealth Coast Football in 2019.
 Then, in April 2018, the financially struggling Mount Ida announced that it would close at the end of the 2017–18 school year, with the campus to be purchased by the University of Massachusetts Amherst.
 The following month, however, saw the announcement of a future member, as Keystone College, set to add football as a club sport in 2019 before upgrading to full varsity status in 2020, would join the ECFC upon reaching varsity status.

+2020s realignment and dissolution

-On June 23, 2021, SUNY Maritime's departure from the ECFC at the end of 2022 for the New England Women's and Men's Athletic Conference was confirmed as it would be that conference's new football affiliate for the 2023 season.
+The ECFC faced significant member attrition throughout the 2020s.
+It began on June 23, 2021, when SUNY Maritime announced its departure from the ECFC at the end of 2022 to join the New England Women's and Men's Athletic Conference as a football affiliate for the 2023 season.
 On April 1, 2022, Keystone announced its addition to the Landmark Conference as a football affiliate also for 2023, when Landmark starts its sponsorship of that sport.
+The loss of members continued at a rapid pace through 2023: Alfred State announced it would be joining the Empire 8 in 2025 as a football affiliate, while Anna Maria, Dean, and Castleton University (now known as Vermont State University–Castleton) announced they would all join the Massachusetts State Collegiate Athletic Conference, with Anna Maria to join as a full member in 2025, and Castleton & Dean to join as affiliates in 2024 and 2025, respectively.
+Lastly, Gallaudet, the final remaining member, announced on July 3, 2024, that they had received an invitation to join the Old Dominion Athletic Conference as an associate member for football for the 2025 season, bringing an end to the ECFC after 15 years.